theopmw/leftfield-clothing/TESTING.md

 - [x] If the bag total is below the free delivery threshold, confirm that the delivery total is correct, that it is added to the grand total and that there is a message to the user notifying them of the amount they need to spend to qualify for free shipping.

 - [x] Confirm that the grand total is correct and updates accordingly.

+- [x] Confirm Django Humanize is loading correctly on totals fields to add a comma to large numbers.

 - [x] Confirm that the Keep Shopping button redirects the user to the All Products Page.